What Can We Learn From Japan’s Education System?

 What makes the Japanese school system distinctive?

-4. Japanese children leave primary school knowing more than one thousand kanji characters already.
+4. Japanese children leave primary school, knowing more than one thousand kanji characters already.
 After they finish junior and senior high school, they will know additional one thousand more characters, along with Hiragana (used with Kanji to write ordinary Japanese words) and Katakana (used to write foreign words) scripts.
 Does it sound complicated just yet?

-5. Japanese students approach Math as if it’s a language and students spend on average 235 minutes per week on regular math classes.
+5. Japanese students approach Math as if it’s a language, and students spend, on average, 235 minutes per week on regular math classes.
 Japan is now ranked second in mathematics performance and first in both reading and science performance, according to a study by the Programme for International Student Assessment (PISA).

 7. Aside from their regular school schedule, a high percentage of Japanese students also attend after-school classes and workshops.
 Some go to cram schools to learn more specialized subjects, especially when preparing for an entrance exam to a university.

 10. Japanese students, especially in public schools, have healthy and balanced meals.
-Lunch is subsidized by its government and is well-taken cared of by health professionals.
+Lunch is subsidized by its government and is well-taken cared for by health professionals.
 The students and teachers, most of the time, eat together.